-A couple weeks ago I chatted with one of the Svedala players.
+A couple weeks before the Facebook notice I chatted with one of the Svedala players.
 I asked her how things went after I left.
-As much as I wanted to know during the season what changes were implemented – if any – I didn’t want to ask.
+As much as I wanted to know during the season what changes there were – if any – I didn’t want to ask.
 It could have been a distraction, which would not have been fair to the team.

 Anyway, major changes were highly unlikely.
 The squad was too small and the player positions and roles were well-established.
 She confirmed that and told me the big issue the rest of the season was player confidence in certain areas.
 Sadly, that was a reversal of a major focus from the first part of the season.

-Surprisingly to me, some emotion about that whole Svedala situation bubbled up recently.
-The timing is interesting given the anniversary.
+Surprisingly to me, some emotion about that whole Svedala situation bubbled up at that point.
+The timing was interesting given the anniversary.
 I found myself thinking about going back to Sweden some day with the intent to dominate the Elitserie with another club.
 It’s definitely an “I’ll show you!” type attitude.

 6 Steps to Better Practices - Free Guide